Exotic Flowers: By definition, exotic plants are plants that have been introduced to a region or ecosystem where they are foreign or non-native.

 The Timothy is a grass indigenous to Europe, North Africa, and Asia and was since then naturalized to different parts of America.

-- The name of this plant came from Timothy Hanson who promoted it as a pasture grass in the 18th century.
+- This plant came from Timothy Hanson, who promoted it as a pasture grass in the 18th century.

-- It is characterized by having these exotic flowers (with pink stamen) arranged in spike.
-This plant becomes very distinctive especially during its blooming season when it produces its long narrow seed head.
+- It is characterized by having these exotic flowers (with pink stamen) arranged in spikes.
+This plant becomes very distinctive, especially during its blooming season when it produces its long narrow seed head.